ipfs/specs/api/core/README.md

   - add
   - list
   - rm

-### IPFS Tools
+- bitswap
+  - stat
+  - unwant
+  - wantlist

+## Tooling on top of the Core + Exntetions

-> Everything defined here is optional, and might be specific to the
-> implementation details (like running on the command line).
+> Everything defined here is optional, and might be specific to the implementation details (like running on the command line).

 - commands
 - update